-- Magazines At the end of 2015, the Company has published 5 magazines of science and technology which are, - Semiconductor Electronics Plus: A monthly magazine emphasizing on electronics, launched in 1974, and later the Company changed the name of the magazine from 'Semiconductor Electronics' to the new name of "Semiconductor Electronics Plus", since January 2008, while maintaining similar types of contents to the previous issues. - MICRO COMPUTER: A monthly magazine devoted entirely to the knowledge of Computer and information technology for Corporate, in circulation since 1983. - Industrial Technology Review: A monthly magazine provided reading material on major developments in industry technology and management for plant engineers and general readers, launched in mid-1994. - The Absolute Sound & Stage: A monthly magazine specially provided the knowledge of the sound and light systems on stage technology, work in the studio, and related devices and tools, launched since the end of May 2002. - Mechanical Technology: an online magazine related to mechanical engineers concerning operating techniques and machine problem - solving guidance for engineers. - The Company's revenue from magazines comes from the sales of magazines, advertisements and special editions, as well as revenue from organizing several activities. - 3.
-Distribution The Company distributes books published by SE-ED and other publishers including the companies whose publishing is in the Company's direction, by distributing books to small and large scale stores nationwide roughly around 5,800 stores.
+- Books Currently, SE-ED is one of the largest book publishers in Thailand, publishing books for bookstores nationwide.
+The Company pioneered in publishing knowledge books in several fields; such as administration, management, self-development, psychology, engineering in various fields, youth development books, language and dictionary, parenting, food and health, maps, non-book products (e.g. CD) which help to promote the development in many aspects. - 2.
+Magazines At the end of 2015, the Company has published 5 magazines of science and technology which are, - Semiconductor Electronics Plus : A monthly magazine emphasizing on electronics, launched in 1974, and later the Company changed the name of the magazine from 'Semiconductor Electronics' to the new name of 'Semiconductor Electronics Plus', since January 2008, while maintaining similar types of contents to the previous issues. - MICROCOMPUTER : A monthly magazine devoted entirely to the knowledge of Computer and information technology for Corporate, in circulation since 1983. - Industrial Technology Review : A monthly magazine provided reading material on major developments in industry technology and management for plant engineers and general readers, launched in mid-1994. - The Absolute Sound & Stage : A monthly magazine specially provided the knowledge of the sound and light systems on stage technology, work in the studio, and related devices and tools, launched since the end of May 2002. - Mechanical Technology: An online magazine related to mechanical engineers concerning operating techniques and machine problem solving guidance for engineers.

+The Company's revenue from magazines comes from the sales of magazines, advertisements and special editions, as well as revenue from organizing several activities.

+3. Distribution The Company distributes books published by SE-ED and other publishers including the companies whose publishing is in the Company's direction, by distributing books to small and large scale stores nationwide roughly around 5,800 stores.
 And, the Company also sells directly to the educational institutions.